Physical Therapist Assistant - A.A.S.

 Transfer Opportunities:

-SUNY Canton's Physical Therapist Assistant program is not designed as a transfer program to an upper division physical therapy program.
-Once completing the Physical Therapist Assistant associate degree program, students have the option of continuing their studies in the college's Bachelor of Technology program in Health and Fitness Promotion.
-Most physical therapy degree programs are now at the doctoral level with many requiring students to obtain a bachelors degree before applying to their graduate program.
-The B. Tech program may assist students in meeting admissions requirements for a graduate degree program or to enhance employment opportunities in the health and fitness field.
+Students have the option of continuing their studies in the college’s Bachelor of Technology program in Health and Fitness Promotion.
+The B. Tech program may assist students in meeting admissions requirements for a graduate or doctoral degree program or to enhance employment opportunities in the health and fitness field.

 Accreditation: